kristjanmik/kjosturett-web/README.md

-# Kjósturétt.is / Vote Right - A one-stop for Parliament elections in Iceland
+# Kjósturétt.is / Vote Correctly - A one-stop for Parliament elections in Iceland

 _Citizens have the right to non-biased information to cast an informed vote.
 We, the people of Iceland, built this project to solve this problem for local elections._